6 - Order of Atomic Orbitals

 The ribbon around everything that we’ve discussed in the last 5 chapters is the Aufbau Principle, which describes the order of how electrons organize.
 Specifically, electrons seek stability according to the rules of the Pauli Principle, which states that there can only be two electrons in any one orbital.

-In addition, the Aufbau principle, from the German word “build-up”, states that electrons must occupy the orbitals with the lowest energy before going into higher energy orbitals.
-That makes sense, right?
-Electrons have no need nor desire to be at a high energy level; if they can exist in a lower energy state, they will be.
+“Aufbau,” a German word meaning “construction" or “build-up”, is an apt name.
+The principle explains that electrons must occupy the orbitals with the lowest energy before going into higher energy orbitals.
+This follows what we’ve learned from the very beginning: Electrons have no need nor desire to be at a high energy level; if they can exist in a lower energy state, they will be.

 The Building-Up